Kansas vs. Arkansas Predictions & Picks - NCAA Tournament Second Round

 Kansas vs. Arkansas Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game features the Kansas Jayhawks (28-7) and the Arkansas Razorbacks (21-13) squaring off at Wells Fargo Arena (on March 18) at 5:15 PM.
-This matchup, according to our computer prediction, will result in a 73-70 win for Kansas.
+Saturday's game at Wells Fargo Arena has the Kansas Jayhawks (28-7) taking on the Arkansas Razorbacks (21-13) at 5:15 PM (on March 18).
+Our computer prediction projects a 73-70 victory for Kansas, who is a small favorite based on our model.

-Based on our computer prediction, Arkansas is projected to cover the point spread (3.5) versus Kansas.
-The two teams are projected to come in below the 143.5 over/under.
+According to our computer prediction, Arkansas should cover the point spread, which is currently listed at 3.5.
+The two teams are projected to come in below the 143.5 total.

 Kansas vs. Arkansas Game Info & Odds